 - Encouragement for inventors and startups

-COST TO prepare and file a PATENT patent Plus examination costs
+COST TO prepare and file a Utility patent application Plus examination costs

 The high overall cost to get a patent can be discouraging especially for cost conscious start ups.
 Don’t be discouraged.
-The reason is that the more important cost to focus on is the lower cost to prepare and file the patent application (i.e., $5,000 to $10,000).
-The long term costs for the examination can be delayed up to about 2 to 2.5 years after you file the patent application. (see diagram above).
-However, the preparation and filing costs of the patent application cannot be delayed because this is what is needed to establish patent pendency of your invention.
+The reason is that the more important cost to focus on is the smaller short term cost to prepare and file the patent application (i.e., $5,000 to $10,000).
+The long term costs for the examination can be delayed up to about 2 to 2.5 years after you file the patent application. (see diagram above) by first filing a provisional patent application and later filing the nonprovisional application without a request for examination.
+However, the short term cost of preparing and filing the patent application cannot be delayed because this is the minimum needed to establish patent pendency of your invention.
 Patent pendency gives you priority as of the filing date of the patent application.
 It also allows you to safely market your invention to others between the time period after you file a patent application until you finally get your patent, should one issue.

 Between the time that you file a patent application and have to spend more money to examine your patent application, no significant legal fees are being incurred.
 You can use this time to market your invention to test viability.
 If your marketing shows that the invention isn’t really viable, then you most likely won’t be incurring downstream examination costs.
 You most likely will abandon your patent application.
 On the other hand, if your market testing of the product shows that customers love your product, then perhaps, this is the evidence that you need to commit to spending more money on the examination to secure the patent.
 Hence, the downstream, long term patent costs should not be your focus early on when you are launching your product.
 The examination costs will be incurred much later and after you’ve had time to test market your invention.